JoshOlsen/josholsen.github.io/category/Research.md

 <h4>Paying it Forward: Housing Assessments and Wildfire Risk</h4>

 To fund wildfire protection, some states have required homes located in areas determined by the state to be at higher fire risk to pay a fee.
-From 2011 to 2017, California charged property owners a fee of approximately \$150 for each habitable structure located in the state responsibility area.
-In states and counties that don't charge a fee for living in a fire risk area, fire protection services are paid for by the entire group of taxpayers.
+From 2011 to 2017, California charged property owners a fee of approximately $150 for each habitable structure located in the state responsibility area.
+In states and counties that don’t charge a fee for living in a fire risk area, fire protection services are paid for by the entire group of taxpayers.
 This may result in an implicit subsidy to homeowners in high fire risk areas.
-This paper develops a model to determine if states and counties charge high fire risk homeowners more in taxes than non high-risk homeowners.
-A random forest estimator is used on cross county assessment data to back out county assessment models that determine the assessed value of properties.
-The resulting models are used to examine the assessed value of homes relative to fire risk.
-Preliminary results indicate that high fire risk homeowners pay a slight premium to live in a high fire risk areas but less than the amount spent on rural fire protection.
+This paper develops a model to determine if states and counties charge homeowners living in areas with wildfire risk more in taxes than homeowners that live in areas without wildfire risk.